 *STAAR/EOC and PSAT exemption scores are only for dual credit.

 All first-timers must complete the Pre-assessment Activity.
 It is a requirement that you complete this activity before you take the test.
-The activity contains an explantaion of the important of the TSI assessment and how it works, practice test questions, and an explanation of all your development education options if you don't pass the test.
+The activity contains an explanation of the important of the TSI assessment and how it works, practice test questions, and an explanation of all your educational development options if you don't pass the test.

 READY TO SCHEDULE YOUR TEST?

 Step 1) To register for a TSI session, complete the Registration form.
 You can reach the form by scanning the QR code below or by clicking HERE